magepages/mpdocs/docs/membership/index.md

 ![Imgur](https://i.imgur.com/l6GbDi8.png)

 - **Membership Dashboard**: This section will display the information and payment history of the membership purchased by the customer.
-You can use the link on the **Membership Dashboard** above toplink.
+You can use the link **Membership Dashboard** at toplink.
 After memebership is expired, the Membership Dashboard will display the expire status of the membership with the **Re New** button.
 And the **Upgrade** button is displayed when the membership has not expired.
 You can click the **Upgrade** button to upgrade the membership package at a better price and offer, and the site only has membership levels higher than the current membership.

 ![Imgur](https://i.imgur.com/gU3PJEa.png)